Zippo Manufacturing Co. v. Zippo Dot Com, Inc.: Impact

-The "Sliding Scale" doctrine used in the Zippo ruling has played an important role in Internet jurisdiction.
+The "sliding scale" test used in the Zippo ruling has played an important role in Internet jurisdiction.
 At least five federal appellate courts have expressly adopted the Zippo test.
 However, some other courts have rejected that test, criticizing the matter of casual Internet usage by citizens as a factor in determining jurisdiction.

 The Zippo case has been cited as a crucial early precedent in Internet law, establishing that a court has personal jurisdiction over a website and its owners if any person within the court's geographic territory has access to that site.
 Given the fact that most websites are equally accessible to all users of the World Wide Web, the Zippo case has had a wide impact on the ability of American citizens to initiate suits against website creators.